Challenges working remotely

 More companies are sending their employees to work in coworking spaces to gain inspiration and understanding about what is happening in the startup and freelance ecosystem.
 Others are working from coworking spaces to become more agile and flexible to the market changes.

-The article is inspired by the interview of Vanessa Sans at Financial Times “Rethink forced by the loneliness of long-distance work“.
+The article is inspired by the interview of Vanessa Sans at Financial Times “Rethink forced by the loneliness of long-distance work” and also written by her and posted on her Linkedin.

 Featured image provided by Hubud.